 Abiding by Benjamin Franklin’s philosophy, “Tell me and I forget, teach me, and I may remember, involve me, and I learn,” Sarah Cook has been striving to create active learners within the classroom environment for the past seventeen years.

 Sarah received a Bachelor of Arts in English Education from the State University of New York College at Fredonia, a Master of Science in Special Education from Binghamton University.
 Sarah taught English in Upstate New York for five years before moving to Florida in 2009.
 As an educator in Florida, Sarah has taught English, Reading, College Success, and Special Education, and she was a College & Career Specialist for five consecutive years.
 In 2018, Sarah moved to the MetroWest region of Massachusetts.

 Families deserve an educated advocate on their side as they navigate the road to college, so Sarah created CBCR with an ambition to fulfill this role.
 Sarah whole-heartedly believes in the power of challenging and inspiring each of her students, ensuring that each student's experience is personalized based upon his or her college and career ambitions and goals.

 Sarah is dedicated to all students with whom she works, as well as their families.
 Sarah aims to teach students, and their parents, how to navigate the process through regular communication and filtering of questions, providing a resource for the entire family.
 Sarah's mission is to help students navigate their choices, academics, and experiences in order to gain admission into the college or university that best suits their future aspirations.

 Outside of her work in college admissions and consulting, Sarah has a passion for running, creating, reading, baseball, spending time with her family, and playing with her two dogs.
-Sarah currently resides in Massachusetts with her family.

 Joslyn Giles strongly connects to Kofi Annan’s notion that “Knowledge is power.
 Information is liberating.
 Education is the premise of progress, in every society, for every family.”
 Joslyn subscribes to the belief that college and career are the guiding light for helping students become successful contributing members of society.